leonard-seydoux/earth-data-science/lectures/slides.md

 ---

-## Representation matters
+## Therefore, we need to find or learn the representation of the data

 <div>

-__The exclusive OR problem (XOR)__ is a simple problem not linearly separable, hard to learn using traditional machine learning algorithms.
+__The exclusive OR problem__ (XOR) is a simple problem not linearly separable, hard to learn using traditional machine learning algorithms.
 Multi-layer perceptrons can.

 </div>